The quick answer which format should you use in 2026?

 AVIF the best compression, with tradeoffs

 AVIF (AV1 Image File Format) uses the AV1 codec inside a HEIF container.
-It was developed by the Alliance for Open Media a coalition including Google, Apple, Microsoft, Mozilla, Netflix, Amazon, and Cisco to create a royalty-free alternative to HEVC-based formats like HEIC.
+It was developed by the Alliance for Open Media (convert AVIF to JPG, AVIF to PNG) a coalition including Google, Apple, Microsoft, Mozilla, Netflix, Amazon, and Cisco to create a royalty-free alternative to HEVC-based formats like HEIC.

 Compression is AVIF's strongest point.
 Netflix's internal studies and independent benchmarks consistently show AVIF producing files roughly 50% smaller than JPEG at equivalent perceptual quality.
 At low to mid bitrates, AV1 generally outperforms HEVC; at high bitrates they converge.